fencingbuddha/Snakelike/README.md

 - Harmony increases the snake's speed; mixing different blooms keeps the flow going.
 - Elemental blooms grant unique bonuses (growth, phase turns, harmony refill).
 - Phase turns let the snake slip through itself for a limited number of moves.
+- A full-screen board keeps the action front and center; use the exit button any time to re-enter the chromatic calm of the menu.

 Enjoy weaving your chromatic current natively in Xcode!